Who We Are:

 Our Hiring Values:

-If you believe you may be the right person in the right seat (and just as importantly that we are the right bus for you), forward your resume to firstname.lastname@example.org
+If you believe you may be the right person for this role (and just as importantly that we are the right church for you), send your resume to email@example.com with the subject line: STUDENT PASTOR 2014 APPLICANT